MattGough/exceedra.engineering/_guidelines/03-git-setup.md

 ### Bash Git

-Navigate explorer to your working repo folder, for me its “C:\Users\CraigHogan\Source\Repos\SalesPlanner (Application) GIT”
+Navigate explorer to your working repo folder, for me its “C:\Users\CraigHogan\Source\Repos\SalesPlanner (Application) GIT” it can be anywhere you want it to go, just create one.

 Right click on explorer and “Git Bash here”
 <!--Note all commands/file names are case sensitive-->![img](/images/guidelines/8.png)